acakebro/dsa3101-2210-13-lta/README.md

 6. check it by doing ls in the docker terminal
 7. after traffic_stats.csv appears in the backend container directory, restart frontend before opening it in browser

-Take note that every run of the container, you need to remove frontend and backend images for data to be up to date.
+Take note that if you have modified any code, you need to remove the images every run of the container, for data to be up to date.
 ````